 Time to failure analysis of wood adhesives:

-a non-linear approach based on chemical reaction kinetics
+A non-linear approach based on chemical reaction kinetics

 J.W.G. van de Kuilen 1,2, G. Clerc 3, Y. Mosleh 2, W.F.
 Gard 2, K. Richter 4